muhammad-tamim/JavaScript-notes/README.md

 console.log(clone.sizes.width); // 60, get the result from the other one
 ```

-To fix that and make user and clone truly separate objects, we should use a cloning loop that examines each value of user [key] and, if it’s an object, then replicate its structure as well.
-That is called a “structured cloning”.The call **structuredClone(object)** clones the object with all nested properties:
+To fix this, we can use **structuredClone(object)**, which creates a deep copy of the object, including all nested properties  :

 ```js
 let user = {